Greater Minnesota

 The Piper house was occupied by various families until January 2017 when the most recent owner died.
 The farm was listed for sale and sat unoccupied for nearly two years.
 The barn has since fallen in on itself and the entire complex needs significant updates–but is livable.
 The property was finally purchased in October 2018.
 My hope was that the new owners would do all that they can to bring this unique piece of history back to life.

-2019: The property went back on the market and has been sold to a developer.
+2019: The property went back on the market and has been sold.

-2021: The owner wants the city to change the zoning of this property so he can demolish it and build mini storage units on the site.
+2021: It looks like the property has been sold again for $145,000.
+The owner, Brad Price of GF Land Partnership and Right Size Storage in Iowa, has asked the city to change the zoning of this property so he can demolish the structure and build mini storage units on the site.